 The Intel Celeron G5920, on the other hand, maybe good with simple tasks, like word documents and a little bit of editing with such a low system requirement.
 If it’s used for gaming, make sure to choose all the low settings for the graphics for it to run well and not be spiky.

 Which is the Winner?

-It is clear that the winner of this processor fight is the Intel Pentium Gold G6400 because of its 10th generation feature and multi-thread core function.
+The winner of this fight is Intel Pentium Gold G6400 because of its 10th generation feature and multi-thread core function.
 It can be used mainly for laptops to surf the web and do some editing.
 It is also a faster processor to Celerons but not quite as powerful as i3 processors.

 Both Intel Pentium Gold G6400 and Intel Celeron G5920 may be on the same umbrella because of their brand manufacturer, but Intel Pentium Gold G6400 has more exciting and powerful performance than Intel Celeron G5920.
 With Intel Pentium Gold G6400, you can play with just a low-quality system requirement.
 Unlike Intel Celeron G5920, you need to lower down all the graphic options for it to run smoothly.

 Despite their shortcomings, they still have some quite of features to offer.
 Nonetheless, both are still rocking the market with their presence on CPU mark rating.